mokshaadh/Rat/README.md

 # The Rat Programming Language
-Rat is a statically typed, multi-paradigm language, designed to fit the needs of every user.
+Rat is a statically typed, multi-paradigm, elegant language, designed to fit the needs of every user.

 ## Licensing